Skip to main content

 Why a Commendation Award should be given.

-Following on from a District Team meeting where falling numbers in Cubs and Scout sections were discussed, Peter Flag approached the District Commissioner with a proposal to take Scouts to the local primary schools in an effort to recruit new members to five of the struggling Groups in the District.
+Following on from a District Team meeting where falling numbers in Cubs and Scout sections were discussed, Peter Flag approached the District Lead Volunteer with a proposal to take Scouts to the local primary schools in an effort to recruit new members to five of the struggling Groups in the District.

 Peter made contact with the three Primary Schools in the area, had an initial meeting with each Head Teacher, and with their support, produced a program to suit each individual school.
-Peter then attended each School with a small team of District Leaders that he had recruited and trained, and delivered a very successful youth recruitment session.
+Peter then attended each School with a small team of volunteers from the District that he had recruited and trained, and delivered a very successful youth recruitment session.
 Peter followed up each session with letters to parents explaining all about the Scouts and how their child could join in.

 The sessions were so successful that every group is now back up to full strength.
 Peter even managed to recruit several of the Teachers at the same time.